 Students can obtain the master’s degree in one of two ways:

-While students are not required to choose a specific track in the graduate program, the department offers several specialties.
+While students are not required to choose a specific track in the graduate program, the department offers several areas of interest.
 Please view our faculty directory for more information about individual faculty members.

 Business, Technology, and Design Anthropology

-Alicia Re Cruz, Doug Henry, and Mariela Nuñez-Janes represent this area.
-Topics covered include the situations of migrants and refugees, cultures of Latin America, experiences of Mexicanos and Latinos in the U.S., and the South Asian diaspora.
+Alicia Re Cruz, Doug Henry, Pankaj Jain, Adam Dunstan, Andrew Nelson, and Mariela Nuñez-Janes represent this area.
+Topics covered include the situations of migrants and refugees, religions and cultures of immigrant groups, and experiences of migrants to the United States.
 In this field, students have local access to the people and issues typical of a border state like Texas.

 Beverly Davenport, Lisa Henry, and Doug Henry specialize in this area.
 Topics include public health, healthcare delivery, indigenous medicine, and the health issues of ethnic minorities, migrants, and/or refugees.
 Students have access to the affiliated UNT Health Science Center at Fort Worth.
 In addition, the DFW area provides innumerable opportunities for students interested in the health issues of ethnic minorities, migrants, and/or refugees from all over the world.